awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-resize.md

 1. In the confirmation dialog box, choose **Yes, Start**\.
 It can take a few minutes for the instance to enter the `running` state\.

-## Migrating to a New Instance Configuration<a name="migrate-instance-configuration"></a>
+## Migrating to a new instance configuration<a name="migrate-instance-configuration"></a>

 If the current configuration of your instance is incompatible with the new instance type that you want, then you can't resize the instance to that instance type\.
 Instead, you can migrate your application to a new instance with a configuration that is compatible with the new instance type that you want\.

 **To migrate your application to a compatible instance**

 1. Back up any data on your instance store volumes that you need to keep to persistent storage\.
-To migrate data on your EBS volumes that you need to keep, create a snapshot of the volumes \(see [Creating Amazon EBS Snapshots](ebs-creating-snapshot.md)\) or detach the volume from the instance so that you can attach it to the new instance later \(see [Detaching an Amazon EBS Volume from an Instance](ebs-detaching-volume.md)\)\.
+To migrate data on your EBS volumes that you need to keep, create a snapshot of the volumes \(see [Creating Amazon EBS Snapshots](ebs-creating-snapshot.md)\) or detach the volume from the instance so that you can attach it to the new instance later \(see [Detaching an Amazon EBS volume from a Windows instance](ebs-detaching-volume.md)\)\.

 1. Launch a new instance, selecting the following:
    + If you are using an Elastic IP address, select the VPC that the original instance is currently running in\.